 OST – 10/10

 Eargasm.
 Probably one of the best K-OST album out there.
 You can listen to it here

 Overall – 5/10

-You either love it or hate it, or both.
+You either love it, hate it or both.
 For me, it’s both.

 Would I watch it again?
 Only if I wanna kill time.

 Should you watch it?
 Not the best drama you can watch, but worth a shot.

 My expectations coming into this drama were high.
 After all, this was one of the most anticipated drama for 2016.
 However, Scarlet Heart Ryeo was a RYEO let down (aha).
 Seriously.
 Even with the extensive cast of Lee Ji Eun (IU), Baek Hyun, Seo Hyun, Lee Joong Gi etc… no matter how good they acted or looked, they could not save the doomed plot.

 It was all fine up till King Taejo’s death.
 Each character was developed very well and the relationship between Hae Soo (IU) and the Princes was established very well.
 I looked forward to how the plot would unfold.
 Alas, the scriptwriter did not grab hold of the opportunity they gave themselves.
 The plot felt very rushed and forced after that, up to the point where it was somewhat too ridiculous at some scenes, scenes that no sane person on Earth would cause.
 I believe that it was because of the short 20 episode series instead of the 35 the original Chinese version had.
 What seemed like a promising drama ended in catastrophe.

 I felt that in this series, there was too much focus on the characters’ development and relationships, which technically is not a bad thing.
 It invoked quite a fair bit of emotional bonds between the audience and the characters and worked to some extent, as I took one too many trips down the feels lane.